jeffijoe/awilix/README.md

   // Using the fluid variant:
   .register({
     userRepository: asFunction(createUserRepository)
-      // provide an injection function that returns an object with locals.
+      // Provide an injection function that returns an object with locals.
+      // The function is called once per resolve of the registration
+      // it is attached to.
       .inject(() => ({ timeout: 2000 }))
   })